-Saudi investors are major players in the pan-Arab TV industry, but the country has one of the region's most tightly-controlled media environments.
+Saudi investors are major players in the pan-Arab TV industry, but the domestic media are tightly controlled.

 Criticism of the government and royal family and the questioning of Islamic tenets are not generally tolerated.
 Self-censorship is pervasive.

-Private TV stations cannot operate from Saudi soil, but the country is a major market for pan-Arab satellite and pay-TV.
-Saudi investors are behind the major networks MBC, which is based in Dubai, and Bahrain-based Orbit Showtime.
+Private TVs cannot operate from Saudi soil, but the country is a major market for pan-Arab satellite and pay-TV.
+Saudi investors are behind UAE-based TV giants MBC and OSN.

-Saudi tycoon Prince Alwaleed bin Talal owns the Rotana media entertainment empire and in late 2011 acquired a $300m stake in the social media site Twitter.
+Saudi tycoon Prince Alwaleed bin Talal owns the Rotana entertainment media empire and has a stake in Twitter.

-Newspapers are created by royal decree.
 There are more than a dozen dailies.
 Pan-Arab papers, subject to censorship, are available.
-On sensitive stories, newspapers tend to follow the editorial lead of the state-run news agency.
+On sensitive stories, newspapers tend to follow the editorial lead of the state news agency.

 Saudi Arabia is one of the largest social media markets in the Middle East.
-The popularity of social media has been boosted by the high rate of smartphone ownership.
+The popularity of social platforms has been driven by the high rate of smartphone use.